Linda Gnagey, director of EMU’s academic support center, talks with a student about the benefits of individual and group tutoring.

 Q: Where in the world is EMU’s Academic Support Center?

-A: The center is located on the third floor of Hartzler Library (see campus map).
-A receptionist is on duty Monday-Friday, 8 a.m. to 4:30 p.m.
-There is a study lounge and other space on third floor for one-on-one or small group study sessions.
-Five quiet rooms for individual study or testing are available for undergraduate and graduate students.
+A: The center is located on the third floor of Hartzler Library.
+A receptionist and undergraduate tutors are on duty Monday-Friday, 8:00 a.m. to 5:00 p.m.
+There is a study lounge and other inviting spaces for one-on-one or small group study sessions.
+Five quiet rooms for individual study or testing are available for students.

 Q: How do I get help in a specific course?

-A: Peer tutors at the Academic Support Center offer support in courses of many departments: accounting, Bible, business, economics, history, mathematics, psychology and the sciences.
-Schedule an appointment with a tutor on line.
+A: Peer tutors at the Academic Support Center offer support in courses of many departments: accounting, Bible, business, economics, history, mathematics, psychology, and the sciences.
+Schedule an appointment with a tutor on line: ASC Tutoring—quick link on myEMU.
+You must register for ASC Tutoring (Remember your user name and password for future use!) and then use the drop-down menu to find a tutor for a particular course or tutor request such as writing.
 If a course is not listed, the Director of the ASC works with the professor and the student to find a tutor.

 Q: Is anyone available to help me write a paper?

 A: The Center has several writing tutors.
 Some tutors are available by appointment and some have on-call hours.
-If a tutor has regular hours, a student requesting an appointment completes the menu of questions linked to the appointment time (see ASC Tutoring).
+If a tutor has regular hours, a student who requests an appointment completes the menu of questions linked to the appointment time (see ASC Tutoring).
 If a tutor has on-call hours, a student may email him/her to arrange for an appointment.
 The menu of questions will be asked during the agreed appointment time.
-Students should schedule an hour appointment with a writing tutor.

-Q: What if I’m struggling in a math class?
+Q: What if I need help in a math class?

 Q: What if I have difficulty managing my time to complete all my college assignments?